-Based on multiple lines of evidence (fossils, Moraceae history, branching pattern and ancestral area reconstructions), we infer an Eurasian origin for the fig/pollinator mutualism.
-We show that the mutualism arose about 75 Ma, confirming previous estimates (Tables S3&5).
-Since that time, the insects and plants have diversified together leaving a strong longterm signal of phylogenetic congruence, confirming previous studies based on smaller datasets (Tables S3&5).
-This is not due to strict co-speciation alone, but reflects a history with large amounts of co-speciation and insufficient host shifts to alter the marked phylogenetic matching.
-This is the only known example of long-term insect/plant co-diversification and we are not aware of other candidates for such a pattern.
+Based on multiple lines of evidence (fossils, Moraceae history, branching pattern, and ancestral area reconstructions), we infer an Eurasian origin for the fig/pollinator mutualism.
+We show that the mutualism arose ~75 Ma, confirming previous estimates (Supplementary Tables S3 and S5).
+Because that time, the insects and plants have diversified together leaving a strong long-term signal of phylogenetic congruence, confirming previous studies based on smaller data sets (Supplementary Tables S3 and S5).
+This is not due to strict cospeciation alone, but reflects a history with large amounts of cospeciation and insufficient host shifts to alter the marked phylogenetic matching.
+This is the only known example of longterm insect/plant codiversification and we are not aware of other candidates for such a pattern.
 Other insect/plant pollination mutualisms do not appear to be characterized by phylogenetic congruence, and we propose that strong codiversification of figs and their pollinators is driven by their unusually high level of phenotypic trait matching.
 Figs and their pollinators have spread across the globe to occupy all tropical continents, where they play important ecological roles in forests and savannahs.
-Their numerous interactions with other species, such as vertebrate frugivores, mean that the evolution of entire tropical ecosystems has been influenced strongly by this unique strong pattern of co-diversification between fig trees and their pollinating insects.
+Their numerous interactions with other species, such as vertebrate frugivores, mean that the evolution of entire tropical ecosystems has been influenced strongly by this unique strong pattern of codiversification between fig trees and their pollinating insects.